Miranda (state): Politics and government

-The state of Miranda (as a federal entity) has its own charter, the Constitution of the State of Miranda, which is the basis of the state's legal system and was approved in 2006.
+The state of Miranda, as a federal entity, has its own charter, the Constitution of the State of Miranda, which is the basis of the state's legal system and was approved in 2006.
 Its current governor is Hector Rodriguez.

 Executive Power

 The executive branch is composed of a governor and a council of secretaries who assist him in the management of government and are freely appointed and removable officials.
 The governor is elected by the people by direct and secret vote for a period of four years with the possibility of re-election for new periods, being in charge of the state administration.

 Until 1988, the governor was appointed by the president of the republic.
 In 1989, the first direct regional elections were held in the country.

 The current governor is Hector Rodriguez.
-He was elected on October 15, 2017 with 52.78% of the votes.
+He was elected in October 2017 with 52.78% of the votes.